|Quick Facts: Painting and Coating Workers|

 $20.85 per hour

 Painting and coating workers apply finishes, often using machines, to a range of products.

 Most painting and coating workers are employed full time.
 They frequently stand for long periods in specially ventilated areas.

 Painting and coating workers typically need a high school diploma or equivalent to enter the occupation.
 New workers usually train on the job for several months.

-Overall employment of painting and coating workers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.
+Overall employment of painting and coating workers is projected to show little or no change from 2022 to 2032.

 Explore resources for employment and wages by state and area for painting and coating workers.

 Compare the job duties, education, job growth, and pay of painting and coating workers with similar occupations.